jaboaf/Surf-Stats-Analysis-of-Permutations/fun.md

 Chapter 13 Article 183: General Judging Rules

+183.01

-183.01 "Judges should be visually separated."
-"Judges should not discuss scores or interference calls"
+-   "Judges should be visually separated."

+-   "Judges should not discuss scores or interference calls"

+183.02

-183.02 "Judges may not change their scores or interference calls"
+-   "Judges may not change their scores or interference calls"

 We are interested in some finite sets:

+Binary Example:

+$$
-Binary Example: B = {Match, Non-Match} = { M, \\neg M }
+B = \{ Match, Non-Match} = { M, \neg M }
+$$

+Country Example:

-Country Example: C = {AUS, BRA, ESP, FJI, FRA, IDN, ITA, JPN, NZL, PRT, USA, ZAF}
+C = {AUS, BRA, ESP, FJI, FRA, IDN, ITA, JPN, NZL, PRT, USA, ZAF}

 General Case: Dimensional = D = { 1, 2, … , d-1, d}